esc

 How to ease the home buyer's biggest pain point

 Solving the communication problem is the reason we developed Builder Signal.
-It's an easy-to-use tool for builders to deliver what home buyers have been asking about for years.
+It's an easy-to-use construction communication software tool for builders to deliver what home buyers have been asking about for years.
 Providing weekly updates for your home buyers using the construction update app blends into your team's regular site management routine.
-With over 50 builders sending tens of thousands of updates, Builder Signal has quickly become an essential communication tool that provides real-time updates to buyers interested in seeing the progress of their homes.
+With over 60 builders sending tens of thousands of updates, Builder Signal has quickly become an essential construction communication tool that provides real-time updates to buyers interested in seeing the progress of their homes.

 Monitor Your Teams Activity with the Administrative Dashboard

-Now, for the very first time, builders can monitor your team activity in real-time with an inclusive dashboard.
-It will undoubtedly bring consistency and efficiency to your construction updates.
+Now, for the very first time in home building, builders can monitor their team's activity in real-time with an inclusive dashboard.
+It will undoubtedly bring consistency and efficiency to your construction updates as well as accountability.
 As one builder shared with us, "This is solving a problem that I didn't even know I had."

 An Extra Benefit

 There is another benefit to using the Builder Signal app.
-Whether your Construction team or your Sales team is the one sending the buyer updates through the app, it will reinforce the behaviors you are looking for from your team, and that is to be walking your homes more regularly, and for sales, it is great to be seen on-site by your home buyers.
+Whether your Construction team or your Sales team is the one sending the buyer updates through the app, it will reinforce the behaviors you are looking for from your team, and that is to be walking your homes more regularly, and for sales, it is reassuring to your buyers for them to see their sales representative walking the community.

 Home Buyers Have Their Very Own Website